gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 In some scenarios, the RP might want to cancel an ongoing Authentication Process that got deferred before it has completed (e.g. user-initiated cancellation) in order to avoid unnecessary processing for both RP and OP.
 This specification defines the Cancellation Endpoint that the RP can use to cancel an ongoing Authentication Process.

-Other mechanisms such as maximum timeout parameter in the authentication request MAY be supported by the OP, but are out of scope for this specification.
+Other mechanisms such as a timeout parameter in the authentication request MAY be supported by the OP, but are out of scope for this specification.

 The Authentication Cancellation can be achieved by the RP sending a request to the OP as described in the following sections.